 You have made a decision to attend therapy - what happens next?

 Having taken the courageous decision to reach out for therapy, for those individuals who have never experienced therapy before I can understand it might be a little unsettling to take that first step into the unknown.
 Please be assured that as the client you will be placed at the centre of the process at all times.

-The first step would be for us to have an initial 20 minute phone call for you to decide if I offer the right kind of therapy for you.
-If you feel that we might be a good fit we can then arrange a time for an initial consultation.
+The first step would be for us to have an initial 30-minute Zoom or phone call for you to decide if I offer the right kind of therapy for you.
+If you feel that we might be a good fit we can then arrange a suitable time and day for a full therapy session.
 The initial meeting is an extremely important one.
 The quality of the relationship between client and therapist is a vital component in the client’s journey of healing.
 The initial meeting will give us a chance to not only discuss what has brought you to therapy at this point in your life but also allow us to form a sense of whether we can work effectively together.
 During the first session, we would look to discuss the therapeutic contract that outlines the boundaries of our working relationship, covering areas such as client confidentiality, session payment and cancellation policy.

 There is no obligation to commit to therapy in the first session.
 If after the first session you feel you would like to continue your therapy with me, we can then discuss a suitable day and time which will become your regular weekly appointment.

 Prior to beginning my career in counselling, I spent twenty years working within the financial services industry.
 Over this period I gained first-hand experience of how the workplace can both positively and negatively impact self-image, self-confidence and general well-being.
 I can relate to how the internal and external pressures of professional and personal life can directly impact one’s mental health and self-worth.